Toniq-Labs/toniq-labs-design-system/README.md

     npm run build
     ```
 -   Adding new dependencies:
-    The peer dependencies between our deps are all messed up, so if installing a new package fails, try using the `--legacy-peer-deps` flag.
+    The peer dependencies between our deps are all messed up, so if you see a bunch of `ERESOLVE overriding peer dependency` errors, try using the `--legacy-peer-deps` flag: `npm i --legacy-peer-deps <package-name>`